Dysphonia International Research Travel Awards

-This type of collaboration positions Dysphonia International not only an organization for people living with SD and related voice conditions, but one that is there to partner with healthcare professionals and researcher in the field of voice and serve as an ongoing resource to them.
+This type of collaboration positions Dysphonia International not only as an organization for people living with SD and related voice conditions but one that is there to partner with healthcare professionals and researchers in the field of voice and serve as an ongoing resource to them.

-We are currently offering Research Travel Awards to the following organizations and the travel awards are administered through the respective organization.
+We are currently offering Research Awards to the following organizations, which are administered through the respective organization.

 Research Travel Award Abstracts

 Bethany Ho | Hackensack Meridian School of Medicine

 Reliability of Phonemically Loaded Sentences in Spanish for Identifying Laryngeal Dystonia (LD) by non-Spanish Speaking Speech-Language Pathologists

 Eugenia Castro, MS | USC Voice Center / California State University Los Angeles

 Acoustic Measures Most Predictive of Botulinum Toxin Treatment Outcomes in Adductor-type Laryngeal Dystonia

 Jenny L. Pierce, PhD | University of Utah